venasolutions/bosk/docs/guide.md

 An important design principle of `MongoDriver` is that it should be able to recover from temporary outages without requiring an application reboot.
 When faced with a situation it can't cope with, `MongoDriver` has just one fallback mode of operation: a _disconnected_ state that does not process changes from the database.
-Once disconnected, `MongoDriver` will no longer send updates downstream, and so the in-memory state will stay frozen until bosk can reconnect.
+Once disconnected, `MongoDriver` will no longer send updates downstream, and so the in-memory state will stay frozen until the connection can be re-established.

 Recovering from a disconnected state occurs automatically when conditions improve, and should not require any explicit action to be taken.
-Also, no particular sequence of steps should be required to recover: any actions that an operator then takes to restore the database state and connectivity should have the expected effect.
+Also, no particular sequence of steps should be required to recover: any actions that an operator takes to restore the database state and connectivity should have the expected effect.

 For example, suppose the bosk database were to be deleted.
 `MongoDriver` would respond by suspending updates, and leaving the last known good state intact in memory.